Pembroke College Boat Club (Oxford): History

-Modern day

 In 2003, Pembroke achieved a historic victory in the Oxford Summer Eights competition by becoming the first college to win the 'Double Headship', having both men's and women's first boats end the week at the 'Head of the River'.
 Double Headship has yet to be repeated by any college in the Summer Eights competition, although the competitive years since 2003 has seen both men's and women's boats remain within striking distance of the Head of the River with the women gaining headship in 2018.
 Consistent ambition to go Head has been the goal: the Men's First Summer Eight (M1) has stayed within the top 5 since 1992.

-PCBC is supported by the Friends of PCBC who strive to support rowers at all levels, particularly through their scholarship programme.

-Facilities

-Equipment

 The club has a reputation for good equipment and coaching, with a refurbished boathouse gym opening in the late 2010s.